sajidifti/Daanbaksho_Django/README.md

 # Daanbaksho
 Daanbaksho is a donation management system.
+It has functionalities to donate money, food, and clothes.
+It integrates Tawk.to chat API.
+The system is designed to handle 8 types of users including donors, volunteers, coordinators, and so on.
+There are options to post news/reports and project info.
 <br><br>
 It is bulit with Django.<br>
 <br><br><br>